DanialArab/Pandas/README.md

 The outer square brackets indicate that we want to retrieve from s using loc.
 And the inner square brackets indicate that we want to retrieve more than one item. pandas returns a series, keeping the orignal indexes and values.

-### pd.read_csv

-read_csv is more typically used to create a data frame—but if we provide it with a file that contains only one data point per line, and pass a True value to the squeeze parameter, then we’ll get a series back.

-**s = pd.read_csv('file.csv', squeeze = True, header = None)**

-I also set the header parameter to be None, indicating that the first line in the file should not be taken as a column name, but rather is data to be included in our calculations.
-This will result in the series having a name value of 0, which we can safely ignore.

-### value_counts method

-It is a series method that is one of my favorites.
-If you apply value_counts to the series s, you get back a new series whose keys are the distinct values in s, and whose values are integers indicating how often each value appeared.

-Notice that the values are automatically sorted from most common to least common.

-Because we get a series back from value_counts, we can use all of our series tricks on it.
-For example, we can invoke head on it, to get the five most common elements.
-We can also use fancy indexing, in order to retrieve the counts for specific values.

-If we’re interested in the percentages, not in the raw values, value_counts has an optional normalize parameter, that if set to True returns the fraction.

-so the solution to the above problem would be much soimpler like pass_count.value_counts(normalize = True)[['1', '6']]

-### pd.cut

-The pd.cut method allows us to **set numeric boundaries, and then to cut a series into parts (known as "bins") based on those boundaries.** Moreover, it can assign labels to each of the bins.

-Notice that pd.cut is not a series method, but rather a function in the top-level pd namespace.
-We’ll pass it a few arguments:

-pd.cut(s, bins = [s.min(), 2, 10, s.max()], labels = ['short', 'medium', 'long'])

-* our series, s
-* a list of four integers representing the boundaries of our three bins, assigned to the bins parameter
-* a list of three strings, the labels for our three bins, assigned to the labels parameter

-Note that the bin boundaries are **exclusive on the left, and inclusive on the right.** In other words, by specifying that the "medium" bin is between 2 and 10, that means >2 but <=10.
-The result of this call to pd.cut is a series of the same length as s, but with the labels replacing the values

-**good point:**

-we can include the lower bound with passig **include_lowest = True** like

-    df_nyc['trip_distance_group'] = pd.cut(df_nyc['trip_distance'],

-                                                bins = [0, 2, 10, df_nyc['trip_distance'].max()],

-                                                labels = ['short', 'medium', 'long'],

-                                                include_lowest = True)

 ### Summary